unicefuganda/devtrac/sites/all/modules/custom_breadcrumbs/README.txt

 --------------------------------------
-If this advanced option is enabled at admin/settings/custom-breadcrumbs, then users given 'use php in custom breadcrumbs' permission can include small php code snippets (less than 250 characters)in the titles and/or paths fields of the add breadcrumb form.
+If this advanced option is enabled at admin/settings/custom-breadcrumbs, then users given 'use php in custom breadcrumbs' permission can include small php code snippets in the titles and/or paths fields of the add breadcrumb form.
 Be careful when enabling this option, as the incorrect use of php can break your site.